PrefectHQ/prefect/docs/core/tutorial/05-running-on-a-schedule.md

 :::

 Now that our Aircraft ETL flow is trustworthy enough, we want to be able to run it continuously on a schedule.
-Prefect allows you to attach schedules directly to Flows:
+Prefect allows you to attach schedules directly to flows:

 ```python{1,2,6,8}
 from datetime import timedelta